-However, the fog signal wasn’t enough to prevent continuing disasters along that stretch of coast.
-Four years to the day after the Aculeo was impaled on Colorado Reef, a three-masted Welsh ship, Rydal Hall, crashed in the fog onto Frenchman’s Reef.
-Only 21 members of the 30-man crew survived, and none of the cargo did.
+The fog signal wasn’t enough to prevent continuing disasters along that stretch of coast.
+Four years to the day after the Aculeo was impaled on Colorado Reef, the three-masted Welsh ship Rydal Hall crashed in the fog onto Frenchman’s Reef.
+Only twenty-one members of the thirty-man crew survived, and the cargo was a total loss.
 Salvage was impossible—the broken ship languished almost a month on the rocks before cracking apart, meanwhile spilling tons of coal into the water and onto the beach.
 Further wrecks of ships carrying railroad iron and lumber littered the rocky coast as more vessels met their ends against the rocks.
 The captain of one schooner, the Ada May, mistook the Montara fog signal for the one at Point Bonita to the north, and thought he was entering the Golden Gate when he pummeled onto the rocks at Montara.

-The Point Montara Lighthouse first saw service from 1881 to 1922 at Mayo Beach on Cape Cod.
-For years, it was believed that the Mayo Beach tower had been destroyed after the light was discontinued in 1922, but while conducting research for a lighthouse book, Colleen MacNeney came across a 1928 photograph of a tower in Yerba Buena, California with the following inscription: "This tower formerly used at Mayo Beach, 2d District."
-This discovery prompted MacNeney to dig deeper, and she eventually found correspondence in the National Archives that proved that in 1925 the Mayo Beach tower was sent from Massachusetts to Yerba Buena and then eventually to Point Montara.
+This metal tower first saw service from 1881 to 1922 at Mayo Beach on Cape Cod.
+For years, it was believed that the Mayo Beach tower had been destroyed after the light was discontinued in 1922, but while conducting research for a lighthouse book, Colleen MacNeney came across a 1928 photograph of a tower in Yerba Buena, California with the following inscription: “This tower formerly used at Mayo Beach, 2d District.”
+This discovery prompted MacNeney to dig deeper, and she eventually found correspondence in the National Archives proving that the Mayo Beach tower was sent from Massachusetts to Yerba Buena in 1925 and then eventually erected at Point Montara.
 Standing only thirty feet high, the lighthouse is short by most standards, but good for keeping the beam beneath the fog.

 Point Montara saw some changes during World War II, when it was used to house military units, including the K-9 Corps and a mobile artillery unit, but the 1970s ushered in a new life for the lighthouse.
-In 1970, the fog horn was replaced by an off-shore horn buoy and the light was automated.
-The original Fresnel lens was removed to the San Mateo County Historical Society Museum, where it is still on display.
+In 1970, the foghorn was replaced by an off-shore horn buoy and the light was automated, and the original Fresnel lens was removed to the San Mateo County Historical Society Museum, where it is still on display.
 As lighthouses along the California coast were automated, the keeper’s cottages had little value and the Coast Guard decided to tear down most of the dwellings.
-Fortunately, the State of California developed a plan in 1975 to transform five vacant lighthouses into youth hostels, with Point Montara as a prime candidate.
+Fortunately, the State of California developed a plan in 1975 to transform a few vacant lighthouses into youth hostels, with Point Montara as a prime candidate.
 Not surprisingly, red tape slowed down the project, with the Coast Guard offering only a short-term lease and the state hesitant to invest much money without a long-term lease.
-Eventually they reached an agreement on a long-term lease, and in 1978 the California legislature appropriated $1.9 million for renovation of abandoned lighthouses.
+Eventually the two parties reached an agreement on a long-term lease, and in 1978 the California legislature appropriated $1.9 million for the creation of nine hostels.

 The restoration and conversion of both Point Montara and nearby Pigeon Point Lighthouse were conducted simultaneously and ended up needing more funds than the state had allotted.
 Various organizations offered financial assistance: AYH staff and volunteers provided $45,000 worth of labor; the California Department of Parks and Recreation contributed more than $100,000; the California Coastal Conservancy donated money, and even local businesses and banks made contributions.